What Size Heat Pump? (and lots more besides!)

 Heat Transfer Coefficient (HTC)

-Warning: If you’re not a fan of complex calculations, I’d suggest skipping this section.
+Warning: If you’re not a fan of complex calculations, I’d suggest skipping this section as it goes deep into the weeds.

 TL;DR, I put the result of the calculation in the summary section later on.